cube2222/jql/README.md

 ```

 ### recover
-Finally, he whose name shall not be spoken out loud. 👹 Needing her means you either encountered a bug in **jql**, or that your dataset is seriously botched.
+Finally, he whose name shall not be spoken out loud. 👹 Needing him means you either encountered a bug in **jql**, or that your dataset is seriously botched.

 He'll help you catch errors and panics, nullyfing the expression, leaving only void behind.
 ```